 The energy carried away by a tritium electron is exceptionally low as can be seen from this comparison of average energies from a variety of beta decays: 5.7 keV when compared to several hundred keV for the others.
 The total energy liberated, shared between the electron and the antineutrino, is 18 keV.
 As the decay directly produces a ground state helium nucleus, there is no excited state and hence no gamma emission.

 Tritium is a beta-emitting radioactive isotope of hydrogen.
-Its nucleus consists of one proton and two neutrons, making it three times as heavy as a hydrogen nucleus (with its one proton) and one-and-a-half times as heavy as deuterium (which contains one proton and only one neutron).
+Its nucleus consists of one proton and two neutrons, making it three times as heavy as a hydrogen nucleus (with its one proton) and 1,5 time as heavy as deuterium (which contains one proton and only one neutron).

 Tritium would no longer exist in our environment if cosmic radiation produces it in the atmosphere in very small amounts.
 The half-life of the unstable tritium nucleus is of 12.3 years, which is very short on the radioactive time-scale.
 This comparatively fast disappearance means that very little tritium can accumulate in any place.

 Its short half-life has also led to its classification as a highly radioactive element.
 This high activity, fortunately, is attenuated by some of the other properties of the decay processes.
-The average energy of the emitted electron tends to be very low – 5.7 keV as opposed to the several hundred keV normal in beta decay.
-In addition to the low energy electron, tritium emits no gamma ray at all.
+The average energy of the emitted electron tends to be very low – 5.7 keV as opposed to the several hundred keV in most beta decays.
+In addition to the low energy electron, tritium emits no gamma ray.